SoundCloud for Developers

 Uploading

-You can upload recordings and files using the SDK's SC.upload method.
-This method requires the user's browser to support FormData (supported in all modern browsers and IE10+, 1).
+Upload recordings and files using SC.upload.
+Requires browser support for FormData (all modern browsers and IE10+, 1).

 SC.upload({